madrilene/eleventy-excellent/readme.md

 ## Features

-This eleventy starter already includes:
+This starter includes:

 - Accessible site navigation, editable in \_data/navigation.js
 - Image optimisation with Eleventy-img
+- Syntax highliting via eleventy-plugin-syntaxhighlight
 - SEO (XML-sitemap, metadata)
 - dayjs handling dates & times
-- Many filters and shortcodes
+- filters and shortcodes for ..
 - The whole CSS workflow as suggested by buildexcellentwebsit.es
 - 301 redirects for netlify
 - All kind of markdown handling